-There comes a time in every cyclocross season where you feel like it's rained consistently for the last week or more and your current mixed or dry conditions cx tires you know will send you squirming into corners at your next race.
+There comes a time in every cyclocross season where you feel like it's rained consistently for the last week or more and your current mixed or dry conditions cx tires will send you squirming into corners at your next race.
 That's when you bring out the 'big guns'.
 And by big guns, I mean your mud weaponry.

 A Rare Occasion: Vittoria Debuts a Brand New Tire

-For the last few years, I have loved riding Challenge Grifo tires but having seen the Cross XL Pro selling for half the price of a set of Challenge Limus or Fango tires despite a similar specification I thought it was a good opportunity to change.
+For the last few years, I have loved riding Challenge Grifo tires but having seen the Cross XL Pro selling for half the price of a set of Challenge Limus or Fango tires despite a similar specification, I thought it was a good opportunity to change.